-All animals, with the exception of Poultry, will have showmanship classes.
-Showmanship requires pre-entry.
+- 2. All animals-will have showmanship classes.
 Member must own and exhibit the animal shown.
+You may NOT use another family member's animal.
 Three showmanship classes will be provided.
 Junior (7-9), Intermediate (10-13) and Senior (14-18).
-Age is determined by January 1 of the current 4-H year.
+Age is determined by January 1 of the current 4-H year. - 3.
+Exhibitors may only exhibit the animal declared in their respective division. i.e. a bucket calf must show in bucket calf showmanship and not in the regular beef showmanship. - 4.
+Youth are only allowed to exhibit animals in showmanship in which species they are entered and exhibiting in at Fair.